 Workforce Retention Simplified

-Kristen schapplerCultivating a high-performance team is the goal of every hiring manager, and there are a lot of components that factor into workforce retention once a team has been assembled.
+Kristen SchapplerCultivating a high-performance team is the goal of every hiring manager, and there are a lot of components that factor into workforce retention once a team has been assembled.
 After spending time, money, and resources on developing and training a winning workforce, every business owner and manager knows it’s more cost effective to retain their staff than to fall prey to elevated turnover rates.

 The current climate when it comes to “the great reshuffle” and the possibility of a recession only compounds this pain point – talented employees are reconsidering their positions and are more willing to change companies for things like improved compensation, flexibility, growth, and work-life balance.
 Now, more than ever, it’s imperative that companies develop and implement strategies to maximize workforce retention.